 the sub-fund considers principal adverse impacts (PAIs) on sustainability indicators.
-The mandatory indicators in Annex I to Regulation (EU) 2019/2088 are used for this purpose.
-The PAIs are taken into account in the investment process via the use of sustainable investments, exclusion criteria, the reduction of CO2e intensity and ESG integration, and directly in the calculation of PAI scores.
+The mandatory indicators in Annex I of the commission delegated regulation (EU) 2022/1288 supplementing Regulation (EU) 2019/2088 (hereafter "Annex I to Regulation (EU) 2019/2088") are used for this purpose.
+The PAIs are taken into account in the investment process via the use of sustainable investments, exclusion criteria, the reduction of CO_2e intensity and ESG integration, and directly in the calculation of PAI scores.